AssuranceMaladieSec/assurancemaladiesec.github.io/en/_posts/2021-12-07-foxterrier-on-the-trail.md

 # What is FoxTerrier

 FoxTerrier is a Free Software tool written in Python and ***working in the BloodHound environment***.
-Source code and cooperation available on [its repository under the Github of the Assurance Maladie IT Security team](https://github.com/AssuranceMaladieSec/FoxTerrier).
+Source code and cooperation available on [its repository under the GitHub of the Assurance Maladie IT Security team](https://github.com/AssuranceMaladieSec/FoxTerrier).

 > FoxTerrier can be seen as a **more flexible version without GUI of BloodHound `OUTBOUND CONTROL RIGHTS` and `EXECUTION RIGHTS (RDP only)` features**.
 >